hqasmei/my-bun-react-shadcn-postgres-project/README.md

 ## About The Project 📖

 This project demonstrates a clean, efficient, and modern approach to full-stack web development.
-It combines the speed of Bun with the flexibility of React and the reliability of PostgreSQL to create a seamless development experience.
+It combines the speed of Bun with the flexibility of React and the reliability of PostgreSQL to create a seamless development experience, while providing secure user authentication through GitHub.

 ### How It Works

 The application follows a clear separation of concerns:

 - **Frontend**: A React application built with Vite that handles the user interface and client-side logic.
 React Router v7 manages navigation between different views, while Shadcn UI provides beautiful, accessible components that speed up development without sacrificing customization.
+User authentication is handled through Better Auth's client SDK.

 - **Backend**: A Bun-powered server using Hono as a lightweight, fast web framework.
 The API endpoints communicate with a PostgreSQL database through Drizzle ORM, which provides type-safe database operations and schema management.
+The backend also manages authentication flows with GitHub through Better Auth, handling OAuth callbacks and session management.

+- **Authentication**: The application uses Better Auth for GitHub social login.
+The authentication flow begins on the frontend where users initiate the GitHub OAuth process.
+The backend handles the OAuth callback, validates the user, and establishes a secure session.
+This approach provides a seamless login experience while maintaining security best practices.

 - **Data Flow**: When a user interacts with the frontend, React components trigger API calls to the backend.
 The backend processes these requests, performs necessary database operations using Drizzle ORM, and returns the results to the frontend.
+Protected routes and API endpoints verify authentication status before allowing access to private data.

 ### Why This Tech Stack?